 The City of Norfolk's Department of Housing and Community Development is responsible for the preparation and administration of the Annual Plan.
-The implementation of programs is done in conjunction with city departments such as Public Works, Economic Development, and Parks and Recreation.
+The implementation of programs is done in conjunction with city departments such as the Department of Public Works, Department of Economic Development, and Parks and Recreation.
 The Department of Finance assists with the accounting of the entitlement programs.
 Further the city works with Norfolk Redevelopment and Housing Authority (NRHA) and a variety of community-based organizations to assist with the delivery of the programs and services.